gbogard/crdts-introduction/README.md

 in the system can observe different states at the same time), but will eventually converge to the same state if no new updates are made.

-Eventually consistent systems still need a form a consensus to reconciliate conflicting updates, but not in real time.
-This is why they are way faster than strongly consistent systems with regard to write performance, as writes require no coordination among the nodes.
+Eventually consistent systems still need a form of consensus to reconcile conflicting updates, but not in real time.
+This is why they are way faster than strongly consistent systems with regard to write performance, as the writes require no coordination among the nodes.

 ### Strong eventual consistency

 Strong eventual consistency (SEC) is eventual consistency with additional safety guarantees:
-SEC systems are guaranteed to reconciliate concurrent updates whereas eventually consistent systems roll back conflicting updates when they cannot figure out a way to solve conflicts.
+SEC systems are guaranteed to reconcilie concurrent updates whereas eventually consistent systems roll back conflicting updates when they cannot figure out a way to solve conflicts.

 Strong eventual consistency is achieved by implementing conflict-resolution strategies that